Moon: Surface conditions

+Solar radiation also electrically charges the highly abrasive lunar dust and makes it levitate.
+This effect contributes to the easy spread of the sticky, lung- and gear-damaging lunar dust.

 The Moon's axial tilt with respect to the ecliptic is only 1.5427°, much less than the 23.44° of Earth.
-Because of this small tilt, the Moon's solar illumination varies much less with season than on Earth and it allows for the existence of some peaks of eternal light at the Moon's north pole, at the rim of the crater Peary.
+This small axial tilt means that the Moon's solar illumination varies much less with season than Earth's, and it also allows for the existence of some peaks of eternal light at the Moon's north pole, at the rim of the crater Peary.

-The surface is exposed to drastic temperature differences ranging from 120 °C to −171 °C depending on the solar irradiance.
+The lunar surface is exposed to temperature differences ranging from 120 °C to −171 °C depending on the solar irradiance.

 Because of the lack of atmosphere, temperatures of different areas vary particularly upon whether they are in sunlight or shadow, making topographical details play a decisive role on local surface temperatures.

-Parts of many craters, particularly the bottoms of many polar craters, are permanently shadowed, these "craters of eternal darkness" have extremely low temperatures.
+Parts of many craters, particularly the bottoms of many polar craters, are permanently shadowed.
+These craters of eternal darkness have extremely low temperatures.
 The Lunar Reconnaissance Orbiter measured the lowest summer temperatures in craters at the southern pole at 35 K and just 26 K close to the winter solstice in the north polar crater Hermite.
 This is the coldest temperature in the Solar System ever measured by a spacecraft, colder even than the surface of Pluto.

 Blanketed on top of the Moon's crust is a highly comminuted (broken into ever smaller particles) and impact gardened mostly gray surface layer called regolith, formed by impact processes.
 The finer regolith, the lunar soil of silicon dioxide glass, has a texture resembling snow and a scent resembling spent gunpowder.
 The regolith of older surfaces is generally thicker than for younger surfaces: it varies in thickness from 10–15 m in the highlands and 4–5 m in the maria.
 Beneath the finely comminuted regolith layer is the megaregolith, a layer of highly fractured bedrock many kilometers thick.

-These extreme conditions for example are considered to make it unlikely for spacecraft to harbor bacterial spores at the Moon longer than just one lunar orbit.
+These extreme conditions are considered to make it unlikely for spacecraft to harbor bacterial spores at the Moon for longer than just one lunar orbit.